vacp2p/rfc/content/docs/rfcs/55/README.md

   repeated Roles roles = 1;
 }

-message OrganizationPermissions {
+message CommunityPermissions {
-  // The type of access an organization MAY have enum Access {
+  // The type of access a community MAY have enum Access {
     UNKNOWN_ACCESS = 0;
     NO_MEMBERSHIP = 1;